 - 2 tablespoons olive oil

-- 1 large onion peeled and finely sliced
+- 1 large onion, peeled and finely sliced

-- generous half cup pearl barley rinsed
+- ½ cup pearl barley, well rinsed and drained

 - 2 tablespoons Worcestershire sauce

-- 1 tablespoon of tomato puree
+- 1 tablespoon tomato puree

-- 1 cup of quartered mushrooms optional
+- 1 cup quartered mushrooms optional

-- 1 large bay leaf or two small
+- 1 bay leaf

 Instructions